isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

   x * -[1+  ℕ.zero ]  = - x
 ```

-and otherwise, multiplication is just can perform repeated addition or
+and otherwise, multiplication can just perform repeated addition or
 subtraction on one argument, moving towards zero:

 ```agda